 The way I feel now, I would be perfectly happy if only the weather would improve - and this is only one half-bad day.

-6.15 - a bad half day it might have been then, but the afternoon has been a stinker.
+6.15 - a bad morning it might have been, but the afternoon has been a stinker.
 We finally set off at 1.45, after two false starts, each time the clouds over Valentines growing darker and running down into the valley.
 Eventually we decided that we WOULD go, and not turn back even if it turned nasty.
 The first 3/4 of an hour were fine, with four boots-off river crossings.
 Then came the first big hill and it started raining just a little way up it.
 It didn't take too long, maybe twenty minutes (my hill-climbing ability has improved out-of-sight since the Bongong trip in November...
 I suspect I'm as fit now as I have ever been in my life (or will be again, perhaps).), but by then it was pissing down and blowing hard.

 Anyway, we stuck it out.
 The road went down to the Geehi, where I had intended to camp tomoorow night, Monday, in the original schedule, It would have been okay if the weather had been fine.
 Another boot-off crossing, but a lovely river to fish (some other time).

 Then up the other side, which I had thought was going to be terrible, but which was actually relatively easy, not much more than five minutes, I think.
 From there we were on a plain rather like Dartmoor, more or less treeless in the main...
 I suppose we are near the tree line.
 Andrew thought we were near the Valentine hut remains (the web site had said it had burned down), but he had mistaken the river... it was very small, while the Valentine is another very big river, perhaps bigger than the Geehi at this stage.